Deborah is a writer, healer, and teacher. Her goal is to help people live their best lives every day by sharing her joy and love of life.

 To My Wonderful Daughters,

-I had no idea that I would ever be a mom.
-And I never expected to have eight children.
-And I had no idea what a blessing you would be to my life.
+I had no idea that I would ever be a mom and I never expected to have eight children.
+I had no idea what a blessing you would be to my life.

 Each one of you has followed a unique and beautiful path.
-Each of you started out as a beautiful baby, then went through the terrible toddler years, to become wonderful young daughters.
-And then you hit the teen years, far worse than anything a toddler could bring.
-You pushed, challenged and argued every limit and boundary I tried to create.
+Each of you started as a beautiful baby, then went through the terrible toddler years, to become wonderful young daughters.
+Then you hit the teen years, far worse than anything a toddler could bring.
+You pushed, challenged, and argued every limit and boundary I tried to create.

 You questioned rules, pushed against my expectations, and excelled beyond anything I could have imagined.
 I had ideas about where you would go and what you would do, but you each surpassed any notion I had of who you really are.

 I love you more than you could ever know.
 I am proud of you, and amazed by you, and jealous of each of you, for many different reasons.
-You are smart, beautiful, funny, strong and brave.
-All this, in spite of me.
+You are smart, beautiful, funny, strong, and brave.
+All this, despite me.

 Advice for Moms and Daughters

 Your mom did the best she could at the time, given her skills and resources at the time.
 No mom sets out to ruin their kid's lives.
-Mom's do the best the know how.
-We do what we think is best for you, and we want to protect you and help you fulfill the fullness of who you truly are.
+Mom's do the best they know-how.
+We do what we think is best for you and we want to protect you and help you fulfill the fullness of who you truly are.
 Moms want their daughters to rise far above where they ever reached.
-We want you to excel, to be more and better than we are.
+We want you to excel, be more, and better than we are.

 Moms, your daughters are not trying to ruin your life.
 They aren't trying to be difficult.
 Life is difficult.
 Your daughters look to you as an example.
 Sometimes you offer an example for them to follow.
 Sometimes, you offer an example of what not to do.
 Either way, your daughters learn from you.